shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 with the USB dongle from an asterisk server.

-The tricking part here is that the channel driver doesn't work with every 3G/4G USB dongle, only Huawei 3G dongles and few 4G dongles.
+The tricking part here is that the channel driver doesn't work with every 3G/4G USB dongle, only Huawei 3G dongles and a few 4G dongles.
 And even with the dongles that it does work, not every supported dongle has voice support available or firmware unlocked.

-The best way is to look at the list of supported dongles on the projects [README][5] file and try to get your hands on one of them.
-I bought a E1750 Huawei 3G dongle which you still find in stock in many online stores.
-If it's unavailable in your local markets/ e-commerce sites, try searching it on ebay or aliexpress.
-I was able to get a second hand one from ebay with SIM and voice support unlocked.
+The best way is to look at the list of supported dongles on the project's [README][5] file and try to get your hands on one of them.
+I bought an E1750 Huawei 3G dongle which you still find in stock in many online stores.
+If it's unavailable in your local markets/ e-commerce sites, try searching it on eBay or AliExpress.
+I was able to get a second-hand one from eBay with SIM and voice support unlocked.

-Once you have a dongle, insert your SIM card and plug it in the machine you have asterisk installed.
+Once you have a dongle, insert your SIM card and plug it into the machine you have asterisk installed.
 Make sure you have the `asterisk-chan-dongle` package installed.